prajdabre/yanmtt/README.md

 **Backstory: Why I made this toolkit**

 Despite the fact that I enjoy coding, I never really pushed myself throughout my Masters and Ph.D. towards writing a self contained toolkit.
 I had always known that coding is an important part of research and although I had made plenty of meaningful changes to several code bases, I never felt like I owned any of those changes.
 Fast forward to 2020 where I wanted to play with MBART/BART/MASS.
 It would have been easy to use fairseq or tensor2tensor but then again the feeling of lack of ownership would remain.
 Huggingface provides a lot of implementations but (at the time) had no actual script to easily do MBART pre-training.
 All I had was this single comment "https://github.com/huggingface/transformers/issues/5096#issuecomment-645860271".
 After a bit of hesitation I decided to get my hands dirty and make a quick notebook for MBART pretraining.
 That snowballed into me writing my own pipeline for data sharding, preprocessing and training.
 Since I was at it I wrote a pipeline for tine tuning.
 Why not go further and write a pipeline for decoding and analysis?
 Fine-grined control over fine-tuning?
 Distillation?
 Multi-source NMT?
 Document NMT?
 Simultaneous Wait-K NMT?
 3 months later I ended up with this toolkit which I wanted to share with everyone.
 Since I have worked in low-resource MT and efficent MT this toolkit will mostly contain implementations that somehow involve transfer learning, compression/distillation, simultaneous NMT.
-I am pretty sure its not as fast or perfect like the ones written by the awesome people at GAFA but I will be more than happy if a few people use my script.
+I am pretty sure its not as fast or perfect like the ones written by the awesome people at GAFA but I will be more than happy if a few people use my toolkit.